 Bernstein Shur, one of northern New England’s largest law firms, announced the selection of six attorneys for the 2013 Katahdin Counsel Recognition Program.

-The Katahdin Counsel was created by the Maine Supreme Judicial Court to recognize the pro bono work done by Maine lawyers and to encourage lawyers to provide legal services for Maine’s low-income and elderly residents.
+The Katahdin Counsel was created by the ME Supreme Judicial Court to recognize the pro bono work done by ME lawyers and to encourage lawyers to provide legal services for ME’s low-income and elderly residents.
 Attorneys must complete more than 50 pro bono hours in a year to qualify for the program, placing them in the top tier of those donating legal services.